 Costume swapping is a fantastic way to save money while simultaneously expanding your costume options.
 It’s also a great excuse to get together with friends and family.

 Choose Your Candy Wisely

-It’s no secret that the individually wrapped candies and chocolates that dominate the holiday are unhealthy for your kids and create an awful lot of waste.
-If you can, opt to make your own candy this year; if that’s not an option, look for candy that’s organic, non-GMO, and made with natural ingredients rather than artificial dyes and synthetic preservatives.
+It’s no secret that the individually wrapped candies and chocolates that dominate the holiday are unhealthy for your kids and are responsible for an awful lot of waste.
+If you can, opt to make your own candy this year – if that’s not an option, look for candy that’s organic, non-GMO, and made with natural ingredients rather than artificial dyes and synthetic preservatives.

 Upcycle Your Treat Bag

 Rather than purchasing a brand new thematic treat bag or basket for your kids, why not challenge them to upcycle one using items around the house.
 Think: a sand pail, an old purse, or even a paper shopping bag decorating with stickers and markers.